microsoft/PR-Metrics/README.md

 ## Inputs

-You will need to set the environment variable `PR_Metrics_Access_Token` to a Personal Access Token (PAT) with at least the 'repos' scope.
-If you are using a Fine-Grained PAT, it will need at least Read and Write access to pull requests.
+You will need to set the environment variable `PR_Metrics_Access_Token` to a Personal Access Token (PAT) with at least Read and Write access to pull requests.
+If you are using a Classic PAT, it will need at least the 'repos' scope.
 Instructions on creating a new PAT can be found [here][githubpat].
 Alternatively, you can use the in-built `GITHUB_TOKEN`.

 If using `GITHUB_TOKEN`, the following permissions are required: